"Veggie Powered Handyman" (formerly "Biodiesel

 Craigslist offering to move stuff with my truck or fix minor household

 issues.
-Ten years later, I'm still doing it.
+Over ten years later, I'm still doing it.

 I have run my